teamILLO/Stockin/design_and_planning.md

 #### 2. Main Page
 - **HEADER 1** is displayed on the top.
+   - At Main Page, page scroll is disabled, thus **HEADER 1** is always displayed.
 - As a default, brief report on the stock market as a whole is displayed below the header.
 - Brief report of the few selected stocks is displayed as a clickable component.
 - If the user clicks on Daily Report button, brief report on the stock market as a whole is displayed.